 - report on and periodically communicate to stakeholders the operating results relating to material issues of mutual interest by way of the Sustainability Report and any other reporting and communication tool developed by the Company.

 Each corporate structure contributes to the various stakeholder engagement activities in relation to its own prerogatives, roles and responsibilities.

 In 2019, as part of the materiality analysis, Snam updated the mapping of stakeholders, taking into account the degree of influence and mutual dependence between company and stakeholder.

-There were 5,460 stakeholders (employees included) reached through specific questionnaires with a redemption of about 39%, besides 3 in-depth workshops about materiality have been organised involving 68 participants between suppliers, clients and employees.
+There were 5,460 stakeholders (employees included) reached through specific questionnaires with a redemption of about 39%.

 Snam considers communication to be a key driver for promoting employee participation and encouraging the sharing of values, principles, projects and initiatives.
 Besides internal communication is also strategically important since it is able to create and distribute value through an improvement in the company’s credibility and by increasing the sense of belonging felt by its people.
 In fact, Snam promotes many internal communication initiatives.
 A Pulse survey, launched by the CEO Marco Alverà, was carried out (erogated at the end of 2018 and disclosed to employees in 2019), with the aim of setting the next steps of the company's evolution thanks to the contribution of all the people who have so far made possible the successes achieved, collecting feedback and comments from all areas and levels of the company.
 Here can be found the results (available only in italian).